trycourier/courier-android/Docs/PushNotifications.md

 </manifest>
 ```

-&emsp;

-Then, extend your `MainActivity` with `CourierActivity`.
+Finally, extend your `MainActivity` with `CourierActivity`.
 This will allow you to handle when users get push notifications delivered and when they click on the push notifications.
 You will likely want to extend your `MainActivity` but your use case may be slightly different.

 ```kotlin
 class MainActivity : CourierActivity() {